CommandPost/CommandPost-Website/index.md

 CommandPost is a **free** and [open source](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) native macOS application that acts as a bridge between control surfaces, and software that doesn't natively support control surfaces, such as [Apple's Final Cut Pro X](https://www.apple.com/final-cut-pro/) and Adobe After Effects.

-It's been downloaded well over [79 thousand times](https://hanadigital.github.io/grev/?user=commandpost&repo=commandpost), and has over [1948 members](https://www.facebook.com/groups/commandpost/members) in our [Facebook Community](https://www.facebook.com/groups/commandpost/).
+It's been downloaded over [80 thousand times](https://hanadigital.github.io/grev/?user=commandpost&repo=commandpost), and has over [1948 members](https://www.facebook.com/groups/commandpost/members) in our [Facebook Community](https://www.facebook.com/groups/commandpost/).

 It's used by filmmakers, scientists and just general macOS fans all over the world to seriously speed up mundane tasks through powerful and customisable automation tools.